-62. The CLG Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
+65. The MHCLG Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
 The Executive Manager - Finance and Corporate Services, having consulted the Cabinet Member for Finance, believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
 Some alternative strategies, with their financial and risk management implications, are listed below.

-Alternative Impact on income and expenditure - expendi ture management Invest in a narrower range Interest income will be Lower chance of losses of counterparties and/or lower from credit related for shorter times defaults, but any such losses may be greater Invest in a wider range of Interest income will be Increased risk of losses counterparties and/or for higher from credit related longer times defaults, but any such losses may be smaller
+Alternative Impact on income and · · · · · · · · · · · · · · · · · · · expenditure management Invest in a narrower range of counterparties and/or for shorter times Interest income will be lower Lower chance of losses from credit related defaults, but any such losses may be greater Invest in a wider range of counterparties and/or for longer times Interest income will be higher Increased risk of losses from credit related defaults, but any such losses may be smaller